I am a bit of a study in contrasts.

 I was educated at the Royal Military College of Canada, obtaining both an Honours degree in Military and Strategic Studies and a Master’s of Defense Studies.
 I recently also completed a Graduate Certificate in Creative Writing from Humber College.

-I split my writing efforts between prose (primarily novels, some short stories) and screenwriting (primarily features, also television).
+I currently split my writing efforts between long-form prose and screenwriting

 I’m blessed to currently live in Toronto, Canada.